“Mastering Others is Strength; Mastering Yourself is True Power”

 Evaluating What You Intend to Accomplish Today.
 This is a goal accomplishment and time management fundamental.
 Simply stated, you identify what the most important tasks are that must be accomplished today, and then do them no matter what.
 Don’t hit the sheets until these tasks have been completed.
 This is a BSL type of self-leadership and builds confidence in your ability to remain focused and persistent.
 As you build confidence that you can accomplish what you say you will accomplish, you will begin to take on greater tasks and goals knowing you can’t fail.

 Identifying Known Stressors Coming in the Day or the Week.
 There are known-knowns in each of our days that are going to cause stress, e.g. long lines at airport security, traffic back-ups on the way to work, or perhaps a meeting-filled daily schedule.
 If you identify in advance the events or issues that will generate stress in your coming day, you put yourself in a better position to ambush the stress and alter your response.
+If you are stressed or anxious, buying delta 8 THC gummies online will help you relax.

 This is an MSL type of self-leadership and builds confidence that you can overcome your thought habits and, with practice, lower or eliminate stressors from your life.
 This in turn gives you control over your thoughts and and responses.
 I consider this a resiliency tactic that is essential in operating in today’s world of 24/7/365 connectivity.
 You don’t have to be a C-suite executive to be plugged-in constantly.
 And you don’t have to become a Buddhist monk to find peace to overcome reality’s stressors and operate as an effective leader.